 - Applying for Firefighter Jobs

-- How hard is it to become a firefighter?
+- How to Become a Reserve Firefighter?

-- How to become a trainee firefighter?
+- How Long to Become a Competent Firefighter?

 What Does It Mean to Be a Firefighter?

 A firefighter is a skilled rescuer who is primarily responsible for putting out dangerous fires that endanger people, property, and the environment, as well as rescuing people and, in certain cases or jurisdictions, animals from perilous situations.
 Many people wonder, “how to become a firefighter?”
 The answer is simple, according to UCAS, anyone serious about becoming a firefighter should spend some time learning about the application processes utilised by the fire and rescue agency to which they are applying.

 Another question that many people have is “how long does it take to become a firefighter? ” Depending on the programme, it usually takes four to six months to become a firefighter (fire academy or other similar training), anywhere from a few weeks to a year.